48th (South Midland) Division: Home defence and training

 The 48th Division, much depleted in numbers, completed its return to the United Kingdom on 1 June.
-The division, commanded from 18 June by Major General Roderic Petre, was subsequently posted to Western Command, Southern Command, and VIII Corps under Lieutenant General Harold Franklyn and began training in preparation to repel Operation Sea Lion, the German invasion of England, which proved abortive.
+The division, commanded from 18 June by Major General Roderic Petre, was subsequently posted to Western Command, Southern Command, and VIII Corps and began training in preparation to repel Operation Sea Lion, the German invasion of England, which proved abortive.

 During the war, the divisions of the British Army were divided between "Higher Establishment" and "Lower Establishment" formations.
 The former were intended for deployment overseas for field operations, whereas the latter were strictly for home defence in a static role.
 During November 1941, the division was placed on the "Lower Establishment" and assigned to I Corps District, commanded by Lieutenant General Henry Willcox.

 During the winter of 1942–43, the British Army overhauled its training of recruits.
 The 48th was one of three divisions that were changed from "Lower Establishment" units to "Reserve Divisions".
 On 20 December, the division was renamed the 48th Infantry (Reserve) Division, becoming a training formation in the process.
 This reorganisation took place during 1943 and the division held this training role for the remainder of the war.
 These three divisions were supplemented by a fourth training formation (the 80th Infantry (Reserve) Division), which was raised on 1 January 1943.
 The 48th Infantry (Reserve) Division was assigned to Northern Command Soldiers who had completed their corps training were sent to these training divisions.
 The soldiers were given five weeks of additional training at the section, platoon and company level, before undertaking a final three-day exercise.
 Troops would then be ready to be sent overseas to join other formations.
 Training was handled in this manner to relieve the "Higher Establishment" divisions from being milked for replacements for other units and to allow them to intensively train without having to cope with recruits.
 During this period, from 17 October 1942 until 30 September 1943, the 10th Tank Brigade was assigned to the division for the holding and training of reinforcements to armoured units.
 On 7 November 1943, the 145th Infantry Brigade was disbanded.